 Whatever the form of your business, you will need to follow an organized plan for closing your doors.
-Your plan, in most instances will have to follow guidelines set forth in your state statutes, the Internal Revenue Code, and state and local tax authority regulations.
+Your plan, in most instances, will have to follow guidelines set forth in your state statutes, the Internal Revenue Code, and state and local tax authority regulations.

 The following checklist is adopted from the Model Business Corporation Act and is specific to corporations.
 Not all corporations will be required to follow every procedure, and some state laws may require additional procedures.
-Consequently, it is a good idea to hire an attorney for assistance.

 If you do not have a corporation, your state laws will probably require many fewer procedures than set forth below.